golemfactory/yagna-docs/yajsapi/hig-level/hello.md

 # Task Example 0: Hello World!

 {% hint style="info" %}
-This example illustrates following Golem features & aspects:
+This example demonstrates the following Golem features and aspects:

-* VM runtime
+- VM runtime
-* Task execution
+- Task execution
-* Retrieving command output from provider's exe unit
+- Retrieving command output from the provider's exe unit
 {% endhint %}

 ## Prerequisites

-The only assumption made in this article is that you have some familiarity with basic Golem application concepts.
-Here's a good starting point to learn about these:
+This article assumes that you have some basic understanding of Golem application concepts.
+If you need a refresher, here's a good starting point:

 {% content-ref url="../golem-application-fundamentals/" %}
 [golem-application-fundamentals](../golem-application-fundamentals/)
 {% endcontent-ref %}

-Here are the prerequisites in case you'd like to follow along and/or experiment with the code presented in this article:
+To follow along and/or experiment with the code in this article, you'll need to have the following set up:

-* you have a local `yagna` node set up (instructions can be found here: [Requestor development: a quick primer](../flash-tutorial-of-requestor-development/))
+- A local `yagna` node (instructions can be found here: [Requestor development: a quick primer](../flash-tutorial-of-requestor-development/))
-* you have the JS Golem high-level API set up on your machine (instructions here: [Run first task on Golem](../flash-tutorial-of-requestor-development/run-first-task-on-golem.md))
+- The JS Golem high-level API on your machine (instructions here: [Run first task on Golem](../flash-tutorial-of-requestor-development/run-first-task-on-golem.md))

-## Requestor agent code
+## Requestor Agent Code

-Let's jump straight to the example:
+Here's the code for the example:

 {% hint style="info" %}
 This example uses the standard VM runtime.